MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/visual_node_system.rst

    :alt: Run Workflow
    :width: 100%

-1. **Adding Modules**: Double-click on a module from the module palette to add it to the workspace
+1. **Adding Tools**: Double-click on a tool from the tool palette to add it to the workspace
-2. **Configuring Modules**: Double-click on a module node to open its configuration dialog
+2. **Configuring Tools**: Double-click on a tool node to open its configuration dialog
-3. **Connecting Modules**: Click and drag from an output port to an input port to create connections
+3. **Connecting Tools**: Click and drag from an output port to an input port to create connections
 4. **Running Workflows**: Click the "Run" button on a node to execute it and all its prerequisite nodes
 5. **Stopping Execution**: Click the "Stop" button on a running node or use the global "Stop Workflow" button in the log bar to halt execution